Visit the Agia Triada Monastery, the Venizelos Family Graves, and the Archaeological Museum of Chania

 Description

-The Monastery of Agia Triada stands as a significant monastic complex from the late Venetian era, continuing to play a crucial role in Crete’s religious and economic life.
-The monastery’s origins trace back to a smaller predecessor in the same location.
-In 1611, the Venetian authorities of Chania entrusted the reconstruction to Hieromonk Jeremiah Tzagarolo.
-Influenced by the 16th-century Italian architect Sebastiano Serlio, Tzagarolo designed and initiated the construction of a larger monastic complex.
+The Monastery of Agia Triada stands as a significant monastic complex from the late Venetian era, continuing to play a crucial role in Crete‘s religious and economic life.
+In 1611, the Venetian authorities of Chania entrusted the reconstruction to Hieromonk Jeremiah Tzagarolo, whose design was influenced by 16th-century Italian architect Sebastiano Serlio.
+The monastery faced adversity during the 1821 revolution and the Second World War, when the Germans established the School of Anti-Aircraft on the premises after occupying Crete.